nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`namespaces`
-     - Object, configures namespace isolation scheme for the application.
+     - Object; configures namespace isolation scheme for the application.

        Available options (system-dependent; check your OS manual for guidance):